Chagos Archipelago: Sovereignty dispute

 On 16 November 2016, the UK Foreign Office maintained their ban on repatriation of the islands.
 In response to this decision, the Prime Minister of Mauritius expressed his country's plan to advance the sovereignty dispute to the International Court of Justice.
-The British Foreign Secretary Boris Johnson sought Indian assistance for resolving the dispute involving the UK, the US and Mauritius.
+British Foreign Secretary Boris Johnson sought Indian assistance for resolving the dispute involving the UK, the US, and Mauritius.
 India has maintained considerable influence in Mauritius through deep cultural and economic ties.
 India has maintained that the matter of whether or not to proceed with the UN General Assembly move is a decision for the Mauritian government to make.

-On 22 June 2017, the UN General Assembly requested the International Court of Justice to give an advisory opinion on the separation of the Chagos Archipelago from Mauritius.
+On 22 June 2017, the United Nations General Assembly (UNGA) requested the International Court of Justice (ICJ) to give an advisory opinion on the separation of the Chagos Archipelago from Mauritius.
 On 25 February 2019, the International Court of Justice advised that in its opinion: